Purdue-CS193/homework-0-Jinho-Ch0i/index.md

-## Welcome to Jinho Choi's GitHub Pages
+## Welcome to GitHub Pages
+# Jinho Choi's First CS193 Homework
+- Helpful for beginners
+- Awesome upperclassmen helping out underclassmen

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.